rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Now therefore you, along with the council, give notice to the tribune to bring him down to you, as though you were going to determine his case more exactly.
 And we are ready to kill him before he comes near. ^2315

-Now the son of Paul’s sister heard of their ambush, so he went and entered the barracks and told Paul. ^2316
+Now the son of Paul's sister heard of their ambush, so he went and entered the barracks and told Paul. ^2316

 Paul called one of the centurions and said, Take this young man to the tribune, for he has something to tell him. ^2317